-The following complications are more specifically related to anterior vaginal wall repair:
+The following side effects are more specifically related to anterior vaginal wall repair.

 - Damage to the bladder or ureters during surgery is an uncommon complication which can be repaired during surgery.

-- Incontinence.
-After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
+- After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
 This can usually be resolved by doing pelvic floor exercises (as taught by a specialist pelvic floor physiotherapist) or by surgery to support the urethra (see the leaflet on stress urinary incontinence).

-In the early post-operative period, you should avoid situations where excessive pressure is placed on the repair, i.e. lifting, straining, vigorous exercise, coughing, and constipation.
+In the early post-operative period, you should avoid situations where excessive pressure is placed on the repair, i.e., lifting, straining, vigorous exercise, coughing, and constipation.
 Maximal strength and healing around the repair occur at 3 months and care with heavy lifting (>10kg/25lbs) needs to be taken until this time.
 It is usually advisable to plan to take 2 to 6 weeks off work.
 Your doctor can guide you as this will depend on your job type and the exact surgery you have had.
 You should be able to drive and be fit enough for light activities such as short walks within 2 to 3 weeks of surgery.
-You should wait five to six weeks before attempting sexual intercourse.
+You should wait 5 to 6 weeks before attempting sexual intercourse.
 Some women find using additional lubricant during intercourse is helpful.
 Lubricants can easily be bought at supermarkets or pharmacies.